olga-od-ua/MS3repo/README.md

 Avocado favicon and background image were selected to match the teal colour and to represent a healthy food option.

-### Existing Features

-1. Interactivity throughout the website.

-2. Responsiveness applies to the majority of popular devices.

-### Features Left to Implement

-1.
 ## Technologies Used

 ### Languages